orchid00/git_for_humans/002_presentation.md

 # Git for humans

 This presentation has been slightly modified from the original.
 [Alice Bartlett.
 Git for humans, 2016](https://speakerdeck.com/alicebartlett/git-for-humans) (reuse allowed) by Creative Commons Attribution license.

+## Presentation
 Great way to introduce Git terms.
 [This presentation has been slightly modified from the original]().

+## Discussion
+- What are some of the new Git terms mentioned?
+- Can you think of a situation where you will collaborate using Git?